 My team and I had been working with his organization for the past year.
-During that time, we had re-launched the foundation’s website, developed a comprehensive social media engagement plan, set up an email outreach schedule, and put in place an analytics strategy that encompassed the full spectrum of the foundation’s online communications.
+During that time, we had re-launched the foundation’s website, developed a comprehensive social media engagement plan, set up an email outreach schedule, and put in place an analytics & reporting strategy that encompassed the full spectrum of the foundation’s online communications.
 All in all, a considerable amount of time, effort and money had been poured into the plan.

 To ensure you and your team are able to communicate success in terms of moving your mission forward, take some time to reflect on the following questions.